-The Company has a credit and security agreement with Wells Fargo Bank, National Association which expires December 31, 2015.
-The agreement includes a \$15.0 million asset-based revolving line of credit with a stated interest rate at December 31, 2013 of LIBOR plus 3.75% (4.00%).
+The Company has a credit and security agreement with Wells Fargo which expires December 31, 2015.
+The agreement includes a \$15.0 million asset-based revolving line of credit with a stated interest rate at December 31, 2014 of LIBOR plus 3.75% (4.125%).
+The Company anticipates the stated interest rate will decline to LIBOR plus 2.75% as of April 1, 2015 based on the terms of credit and security agreement and the Company's 2014 financial performance.
 There is an annual minimum interest charge of \$100 thousand under the agreement.
 Amounts due under the credit facility are secured by a first security interest in essentially all of the Company's assets excluding assets securing the term debt referenced below, which is an obligation of Heska Imaging and which was outstanding when the Company acquired a majority interest in Heska Imaging.
-Under the agreement, the Company is required to comply with certain financial and non-financial covenants.
-Among the financial covenants are requirements for minimum capital monthly, minimum net income quarterly and capital expenditures monthly.
+Under the agreement, the Company is required to comply with certain covenants, both financial and non-financial.
+Among the financial covenants through December 31, 2014 are requirements for minimum capital monthly, minimum net income quarterly and capital expenditures monthly.
+Beginning January 1, 2015 a key financial covenant is based on a fixed charge coverage ratio, as defined in the credit and security agreement with Wells Fargo.
 The amount available for borrowings under the line of credit varies based upon available cash, eligible accounts receivable and eligible inventory.
-As of December 31, 2013, there was \$4.8 million of borrowings outstanding and there was approximately \$3.8 million available capacity for borrowings under the line of credit agreement.
+As of December 31, 2014, there was \$48 thousand of borrowings outstanding and there was approximately \$8.8 million available capacity for borrowings under the line of credit agreement.